T, W, Th, Fri - daytime & evening

 He is a member of the American Association for Marriage & Family Therapy (AAMFT) and the North Carolina Association for Marriage and Family Therapy.

-He is an Approved AAMFT Supervisor and a Licensed Marriage & Family Therapist in the State of North Carolina, South Carolina, Texas, and Arizona.
+He is an Approved AAMFT Supervisor and a Licensed Marriage and Family Therapist in the State of North Carolina, South Carolina, Texas, and Arizona.